Live Streaming Pricing Comparison: How Much Does Video Streaming Cost [2024 Update]

 Resi is a multi-faceted streaming solution that offers many tools for broadcasters, including streaming services (live streaming and multisite), hardware for streaming (encoders, decoders, and streaming kits, and software for streaming (ProPresenter Stream and Upload & Automate).

-Unfortunately, Resi does not publish specific prices for any of their offerings.
+Unfortunately, Resi does not publish specific prices for any of its offerings.
 Interested broadcasters must submit an inquiry form on the Resi website to get more information.

 13. Hippo Video